aicacia/go-result-and-option/README.md

-# types for golang, Result, Option, AtomicValue
+# Result and Option types for golang